UniversalDependencies/docs/_ga/dep/root.md

 nsubj(Cé, teach)
 ~~~

 However, _cé_ is treated as the fronted subject/oblique when followed by a verb.
-Note that the verb particle '_a_' is labelled `mark:prt`in instances like the one below.
+Note that the verb particle '_a_' is labelled `mark:prt`in instances like those shown below.

 _Cé a <b>labhair</b>?_ `Who <b>spoke</b>?